tn0909/prico/README.md

 - **Product Search**: Search for products by name, category, brand, etc.
 - **Price Comparison**: Compare prices for the same product from different stores.
-- **Store Listings**: Retrieve a list of stores offering a particular product.
-- **Admin Operations**: CRUD operations for managing products, stores, and reviews.
+- **Admin Operations**: CRUD operations for managing products and stores.

 ## Technologies Used